binkley/kotlin-rational/README.md

 ## Implementation choices

-### Always keep in simplest form
+### Always keep in lowest terms

 (See [_Always proper form_](#always-proper-form).)

-The code assumes rationals are in simplest terms (proper form).
+The code assumes rationals are in lowest terms (proper form).
 The `valueOf` factory method ensures this.
 However, you should usually use the `over` infix operator instead, _eg_, `1 over 2` or `2 over 1`.